in

 Unhealthy Carbs, Refined Carbs, and Simple Carbs are terms used here synonymously.

-Carbohydrates are generally an essential part of your nutritious diet.
+Carbohydrates are generally an essential part of a nutritious diet.
 They compose almost 55% to 65% of your daily meals.

 However, these carbs are not healthy in some forms.
 Whole carbohydrates that are loaded with their natural nutrition take the crown for being able to give you wholesome energy.

-On a side note, the unhealthy forms of these carbs are refined ones.
+On a side note, the unhealthy forms of these carbs are the refined ones.

 What are Simple Carbs or Refined Carbs?